 I’m never even tempted to buy macarons here because we don’t have a proper patisserie making them in Coffs Harbour.
 Commercially made macarons are so dry and tasteless.

-I had all but discounted my husband’s suggestion: Although I had a moment of longing for a rich chocolate macaron.
+I had all but discounted the suggestion: Although I had a moment of longing for a rich chocolate macaron.

 Then something happened through the night.
 My subconscious brain kicked in.
 I think I must have done a mental inventory of my pantry and realised I had all the ingredients to make pretty pink macarons.
 While I slept I organised the presentation in my mind.
 Somewhere around 3.00am my subconscious mind reminded me I had rosewater to give my pink macarons a lovely turkish delight flavour.